 In addition to being simpler to work with, simple tag extensions do not rely directly on any servlet APIs, which allows for potential future integration with other technologies.
 This capability is facilitated by the JspContext class, which Page-Context extends.
 JspContext provides generic services such as storing the JspWriter and keeping track of scoped attributes, whereas PageContext has functionality specific to serving JSPs in the context of servlets.
 Whereas the Tag interface relies on PageContext, SimpleTag only relies on JspContext.
 The body of SimpleTag, if present, is translated into a JSP fragment and passed to the setJspBody method.
 The tag can then execute the fragment as many times as needed.

-See Section 4.1.2, "JSP Fragments."
+See JSP Fragments for more information.